 - to publicise the new scenarios to the UK climate resilience community

-The final project outputs will consist of a set of narratives; semi-quantitative trends; quantifications for specific variables; and visualisations of the interrelationships between those variables for a nested set of UK and country-specific SSPs that are consistent with the global/European context.
-This will allow UK-specific research by the climate resilience community that is consistent with the IPCC process, including research and analysis for the fourth Climate Change Risk Assessment.
+A dedicated webpage has been published for the outputs of the UK-SSPs project, which are available for people to use.
+This includes a set of narratives; semi-quantitative trends; quantifications for specific variables; and visualisations of the interrelationships between those variables for a nested set of UK and country-specific SSPs that are consistent with the global/European context.
+This allows UK-specific research by the climate resilience community that is consistent with the IPCC process, including research and analysis for the fourth Climate Change Risk Assessment.

 The role of the User Panel and Advisory Group